State School Teachers’ Certified Agreement—update

 The CUA is an additional payment to wages, subject to conditions, designed to account for inflation.
 The proposed adjustments are:

-• up to 0.5% in the first year of the agreement
+- up to 0.5% in the first year of the agreement

-• up to 1% in year 2 and year 3 of the agreement.
+- up to 1% in year 2 and year 3 of the agreement.

 From commencement of the agreement, 3-year trained teachers will now have the same salary progression as 4-year trained teachers to support attraction and retention of classroom teachers.

-The current reimbursement of Queensland Teachers’ College registration fees will be replaced with a $400 beginning teacher payment.
+Additionally, the current reimbursement of Queensland Teachers’ College registration fees will be replaced with a $400 beginning teacher payment.
 This payment will be processed through Payroll (PAYG) without requiring an application form, reducing red tape.
 It covers registration fees and contributes to other initial costs for newly graduated teachers.

-Rural and remote employees (TR4-7) eligible for the additional discretionary leave under the Recognition of Rural and Remote Service Scheme (RoRRS) will be able to cash out unused leave not taken in the relevant calendar year.
+- Rural and remote employees (TR4–7) eligible for the additional discretionary leave under the Recognition of Rural and Remote Service Scheme (RoRRS) will be able to cash out unused leave not taken in the relevant calendar year.
 Previously, unused leave was forfeited.
-There are no changes to the amount of leave available and principals are to ensure all reasonable efforts made to grant an employee’s application to take additional discretionary leave in the first instance.
+There are no changes to the amount of leave available and principals are to ensure all reasonable efforts made to grant an employee's application to take additional discretionary leave in the first instance.

 Aboriginal and Torres Strait Islander community teachers with at least 12 months of service at Step 4 will automatically progress to Senior Community Teacher.
 The requirement to sign an undertaking for higher duties will be removed.

-In addition, the current 4-Step pay structure for assistant teachers will be consolidated into a 1-Step structure, using the existing Step 4 pay point.
+In addition, the current 4-step pay structure for assistant teachers will be consolidated into a 1-step structure, using the existing Step 4 pay point.
 This aims to improve attraction and retention in schools serving Aboriginal and Torres Strait Islander communities.

 What happens next?